soi-20/brains/_pages/about.md

 permalink: /about/
 ---

 Hi, Allen here.
-You can reach me via Keybase: [allenleein](https://keybase.io/allenleein)
+You can reach me via Snapchat: [allenleein](https://www.snapchat.com/add/allenleein)

 You can also find me here: